Dynamic Quantum Tomography Model for Phase-Damping Channels: Quantum Tomography for Phase-Damping Channels

 The equation \eqref{26} can be put into words and stated that the set of operators $\{Q_i \circ A_k^T\}$ where $ i=1,\dots,r$ and $k=1,\dots,\mu$, i.e. these are the operators onto which $\rho(0)$ is projected, have to span the space to which $\rho(0)$ belongs.
 In other words, the set $\{Q_i \circ A_k^T\}$ where $ i=1,\dots,r$ and $k=1,\dots,\mu$ has to be a spanning set.
 The condition expressed in theorem \ref{thm3} represents another way to state that a set is complete.
 One can compare theorem \ref{thm3} with four equivalent definitions of spanning set given in \cite{ariano2000} -- one shall see that the meaning is the same, only the terminology is different.

-General theorems and observations concerning quantum tomography for phase-damping channels can be employed to solve an infinite number of research problems.
-Nevertheless, in this analysis we shall demonstrate how this approach to quantum tomography works on one specific example.
+General theorems and observations concerning quantum tomography for phase-damping channels can be employed to solve a huge number of research problems.
+Nevertheless, in this analysis we shall demonstrate how this approach to quantum tomography works on two specific examples.